 When it comes to health and fitness tracking, one of my favorite health data points is Heart Rate Variability.

-Appreciated as “HRV, “Many doctors and athletes consider heart rate variability to be one of the best biomarkers for understanding how your body, health, and fitness are affected by a whole host of factors like training load, sickness, alcohol, nutrition, sleep, and air quality to name a few.
+Abbreviated as “HRV, “Many doctors and athletes consider heart rate variability to be one of the best biomarkers for understanding how your body, health, and fitness are affected by a whole host of factors like training load, sickness, alcohol, nutrition, sleep, and air quality to name a few.
 Psychologists have even used HRV through activities like meditation and guided breathing to treat psychological issues.
 While it’s mostly been used by elite and Olympic athletes to gauge their training stimulus, load and recovery, it’s increasingly become a useful data point for the recreational athlete too.

 In short, Heart Rate Variability (HRV) is a great biomarker to understand your life.